tyrylu/feel-the-streets/readme.md

 ## Running the server

-The server expects a Rabbitmq server running.
+The server expects a Redis server running.
 The credentials should be in a file named .env, which should be placed in the project root directory.
 It should look something like the following:
-AMQP_BROKER_URL="amqp://user:password@rabbitmq_host/%2f"
+REDIS_URL="redis://user:password@redis_host"
-Note that the used Rabbitmq user needs privileges to declare queues and exchanges, along with the needed bindings.
-In addition to the plaintext amqp protocol, you can use TLS encryption if you specify amqps in the protocol in the URI.
+Note that the used Redis user needs privileges to modify ACLs for application users, so it is basically an admin.
+In addition to the plaintext redis protocol, you can use TLS encryption if you specify rediss in the protocol in the URI.
+It is also possible to use an unix socket using the redis+unix or unix protocols in the connection URL, these two protocols are interchangeable.
 To run it, after cargo build, just run target/debug/server.

 ## Runtime clientrequirements
 - The application is accessing the network for area downloads at the following DNS names: mail.trycht.cz